Wilson throws 2 TD passes as Jets beat Packers 23-14

 GREEN BAY, Wis.
+(AP) — Zach Wilson provided the New York Jets more reason for optimism while picking apart a Green Bay Packers defense resting nearly all of its starters.

-(AP) — Zach Wilson directed three scoring drives and threw his first two touchdown passes of the preseason in the New York Jets’ 23-14 victory over the Green Bay Packers on Saturday.
+Wilson directed three scoring drives and threw his first two touchdown passes of the preseason in the New York Jets’ 23-14 victory over the Green Bay Packers on Saturday.

+The Jets have gone through an assembly line of quarterbacks while searching for their first playoff berth since 2010.
+They’re hoping they finally have found a keeper in Wilson, the rookie from BYU who went second overall in this year’s draft.

+“I thought he had good command,” Jets coach Robert Saleh said.
+“I thought he was under control.
+I thought he handled pressure well.
+He was good in and out of the huddle.”

-Wilson went 9 of 11 for 128 yards, including a pair of 18-yard scores to Tyler Kroft, to continue an encouraging preseason for the No. 2 overall pick in this year’s draft.
+Wilson went 9 of 11 for 128 yards, including a pair of 18-yard scores to Tyler Kroft.

-Facing a Green Bay defense that rested most of its starters, Wilson led the Jets to two TDs and a field goal in his four series.
+He led the Jets to two TDs and a field goal in his four series against a Packers defense that didn’t play Pro Bowl selections Jaire Alexander, Za’Darius Smith and most of their other notable names.

+“It was a great look at a lot of our younger players versus some of their starters, and I thought our guys went out there and competed hard,” Packers coach Matt LaFleur said.
+“But we made way too many mistakes to win the football game, and we’re always trying to win here.”

 The only Wilson-led drive that didn’t result in points came when the Jets opted to punt on fourth-and-1 from their own 49-yard line.

-This represented a clear step forward for Wilson, who went 6 of 9 for 63 yards last week in a 12-7 preseason victory over the New Yok Giants.
-In that game, Wilson operated two drives that produced three points.

 Corey Davis caught four passes from Wilson for 70 yards.
 Davis signed a three-contract with the Jets worth $37.5 million after spending his first four seasons with Tennessee.